Hire the Top 3% of Freelance Integration Developers

 Balancing Budget and Expertise

 It’s no secret that the top talent in software engineering can command a considerable sum for their labor, and this price only goes up as the engineer masters their craft and gains exposure to the full range of integration platforms and services available.
-Thankfully, high-quality integration developers can offset their fees several times over in the form of costs cut or revenue generated for the business.
+Thankfully, high-quality integration developers can offset their fees several times over in the form of reduced costs or revenue generated for the business.

-A junior integration developer typically has one to two years of experience with a single programming language.
-They’ve worked on some simple integration tasks like REST API integration but most likely need guidance and support from more experienced colleagues to complete projects.
+A junior developer typically has one to two years of experience with a single programming language.
+They’ve worked on simple integration tasks like REST API integration but most likely need guidance and support from more experienced colleagues to complete projects.

-A mid-level integration developer usually has three to five years of experience and has worked in more than one programming language.
+A mid-level developer usually has three to five years of experience and has worked with more than one programming language.
 When provided with the technical specifications for a project, they can implement it independently.
 They should be capable of contributing technical opinions, as well as reviewing code from junior engineers.

 What are the most frequent use cases for an integration developer?